- Get the most from the DC Top-up Section

 All additional expenses figures are rounded to two decimal places.
 This means that although additional expenses may apply to some funds, they may show as 0.00%.

-The Trustee has negotiated enhanced terms to give you, as a member of the AVC section, a rebate on some of the amount you have invested in each fund.
+The Trustee has negotiated enhanced terms to give you, as a member of DC Top-up Section, a rebate on some of the amount you have invested in each fund.
 This is given to you as additional units in your fund each month.